Selling your shared ownership home

 - a copy of your lease if you have it

-Once we have checked the valuation to make sure it's in line with the current market, and we have the photographs, floorplan and EPC, we will send you a 'confirmation of sale' document outlining all of the sales particulars – this will be used to market your property online.
+Once we've received everything we need, we'll send you a 'confirmation of sale' document outlining all of the sales particulars, and this will be used to market your property online.

 You need to carefully review the sales particulars and confirm you are happy to sell.
 We strongly suggest that you do not make an offer on another property until we place your home on the market.

 Once we receive the signed confirmation of sale documents from you, we will list your property online.

 Marketing and viewings

-During the nomination period when we are marketing your home, you are not permitted to sell your home – either privately or through an estate agent.
+During the nomination period when we are marketing your home, you will not be permitted to sell your home, either privately or through an estate agent.

-If for any reason you cannot honour the viewing dates once they have been arranged, you must contact the viewers directly to cancel or rearrange with them.
+If for any reason you cannot honour the viewing dates once they have been arranged, it will be your responsibility to contact the viewers directly to rearrange, or cancel, with them.

 After a successful viewing of your home, a potential buyer will need to submit a reservation form to us and once we receive this, we will allocate the property in line with our selection and allocation policy.

-The successful applicant will be required to pay us a reservation fee of £500 (which is refunded on completion).
-They must also attend a financial interview to fully check their affordability.
+The successful applicant will be required to pay us a reservation fee of £500 (which is refundable on completion).
+They must also attend a financial interview to fully check their affordability, which we arrange.
 After a successful interview, solicitors will need to be instructed by all parties.

-Once a buyer is in place, we will instruct solicitors to act to us, and you will need to appoint your own solicitor.
+Once a buyer is in place, we will instruct solicitors to act for us, and you will need to appoint your own solicitor.
 We have a list of conveyancing solicitors that you may wish to use, who have experience in shared ownership.

-Once instructed, your solicitor will be expected to provide your buyers solicitor with responses to management enquiries.
-This is known as a Landlords’ Enquiry Pack (also known as LPE1).
+Once instructed, your solicitor will be expected to provide your buyer's solicitor with responses to management enquiries.
+This is known as a Landlords’ Enquiry Pack.